 A detailed fish habitat assessment was completed in June 2020 to document fish habitat within Mimico Creek and to confirm if the cattail marsh upstream of the Project functions as fish habitat.
+The fish habitat assessment followed protocols in the Ministry of Transportation Environmental Guide for Fisheries.
+Additional detail regarding fish habitat was obtained from TRCA background reports.

 The survey was conducted under low flow conditions to determine the extent of summer fish habitat.
 Channel width, water depth, substrate composition, in-water fish habitat (i.e., pools, riffles, etc.), overhanging vegetation, percent shading, general bank conditions and riparian coverage were documented on field forms and photos.
 Fish community surveys are not proposed due to the amount of data provided by the TRCA.